fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/4_inheritance.md

 Inheritance can be a great way to remove duplication in your code base.
 There is an acronym that you'll see often in the Ruby community, "DRY".
 This stands for *"Don't Repeat Yourself"*.
 It means that if you find yourself writing the same logic over and over again in your programs, there are ways to extract that logic to one place for reuse.

 ### `super`
 Ruby provides us with the `super` *keyword* to call methods *earlier* in the method lookup path.
-When you call `super` from within a method, it searches the method lookup path for a method with the same name, then invokes it.
+When you call `super` from within a method, it searches the method lookup path for a method with the same name, then invokes it. `super` is a good way of overriding an existing method in the superclass, but still incorporating some of the functionality within that superclass.
 ```
 class Animal
   def speak